Android for Banana Pi

 Can I run Google Play Store on Android for Banana Pi?

 Not officially.
-Most community Android images do not include Google Mobile Services (GMS) due to licensing.
-You can side-load APKs or use alternative app stores (F-Droid, APKMirror).
+Most community Android images do not include Google Mobile Services (GMS) because of licensing.
+APKs can be side-loaded, or you can use alternative app stores such as F-Droid and APKMirror.
 Some images include OpenGApps packages.

 Why is Android slower than Linux on the same hardware?

-Android has more background services, graphics rendering overhead, and Java runtime.
-On 1GB RAM boards, expect slower performance than minimal Linux.
-Disable unused apps and services to improve responsiveness.
+Android carries more background services, extra graphics rendering overhead and the Java runtime.
+On 1GB RAM boards, that overhead is obvious.
+Disable unused apps and services if you want better responsiveness.
+It will not turn the board into a desktop replacement, but it does help.

 Can I install Android apps from APK files?

 Yes.
-Enable "Install from unknown sources" in Settings > Security.
-Transfer APK via adb install app.apk or USB storage.
-Not all apps are compatible with ARM architecture or older Android versions.
+Turn on "Install from unknown sources" in Settings > Security, then transfer the APK through adb install app.apk or via USB storage.
+Not every app will run, though.
+ARM architecture support and older Android versions both limit compatibility.

 How do I take a screenshot or screencast from ADB?